 Some people are quite surprised that we close.
 There are lots of parks that stay open all year.
 I often say it’s because it’s not always very nice here in the winter.
-For those of you that have been here when the cloud has been sitting on the hill and it’s dull it can be a bit dreary.
+For those of you that have been here when the cloud has been sitting on the hill, it can be a bit dull and dreary.
 We have also been snowed in up here and I haven’t been able to get to work.
 This was January 2013.
 Freda and Norman have an all wheel drive car for this very reason and have had to help out locals who have got stuck in the snow.

 Spot the dog!
 Unless you had a 4×4 or similar the roads were impassable.